 Heat Network Regulation and Zoning

-In conjunction with this, heat “zones” will create geographical areas, within which, connection into a heat network will become the default for new build development and, potentially existing buildings too.
+Also coming down the line are heat “zones”, geographical areas, within which, connection into a heat network will become the default for new build development and, potentially existing buildings too.
 The intention is to create off-take demand in order to drive investor confidence.

 New regulated activities of a heat “supplier” and a network “operator” have been created and apply to: